 I’ve made a few with paper (for instance, my gem party has one, and so does my Halloween Haunted Mansion party), but chipboard literally adds a whole new dimension to my parties!
 I felt like these succulent files gave me the perfect excuse to buy a Cricut Knife Blade!

 There is a learning curve, but it will be worth it…I mean, look at how pretty that succulent cake topper is!
-I used my succulent graphics from the Palm Springs Fresh Cut SVG Bundle.
-We have a BRAND new site and store.
-I think you’re going to love all the new things happening over there!
+I used my succulent graphics from the Potted Cacti and Succulent SVG Bundle for this tutorial

 - Cricut Design Space

 - Cricut Maker (read more about the Maker here)

 - Glitter Cardstock

 - You may use Cricut fonts for your invitation, but I used my own fonts, which you can buy in my Creative Market Store